koedi/tira-loska/documentation/implementation.md

 Maze is object to contain the Maze and algorithms are used to generate maze.
 Binary Tree and Depth First Search algorithms are described in more detail here:
 [Maze generation algorithms](https://medium.com/analytics-vidhya/maze-generations-algorithms-and-visualizations-9f5e88a3ae37)

+Maze start and goal are always in opposite corners -- north-west and south-east.
+They are not placed as far as possible, this is a design choice.

+Maze size is restricted between (1,1) and (100,100).
+First limit is quite obvious, but latter one is not a limitation of algorithms as such, but of choice implementation of Depth First Search.
+Binary Tree algorithm is capable to create large mazes without running to memory limitations, but recursive DFS increases the stack size and eventually will crash.
+Therefore the maze size hasa been limiteted.
+Alternative, would be to use stack instead of recursion, and the building blocks for this are available, but this implementation choice was abandoned by lack of time.

 ## GUI